|Nutrition Facts (per serving)|

 Preheat oven to 375 F. Grease and flour a 13-by-9-inch baking pan.

-Combine the flour, salt, and baking powder; set aside.
+Combine the flour, baking powder, and salt in a mixing bowl; set aside.

-In a mixing bowl with an electric mixer, cream butter and 1 1/3 cups of sugar until light and fluffy.
-Beat in eggs, one at a time, beating well after each addition.
+In another bowl, cream the butter and granulated sugar until light and fluffy with an electric mixer.
+Add the eggs, one at a time, beating well after each addition.
 Add the vanilla and blend well.

 Slowly beat about 1/3 of the flour mixture into the creamed mixture with half of the strawberries.
 Beat in another 1/3 of the flour mixture and the remaining strawberries.
 Blend in the remaining flour mixture and beat until smooth.